 Imperial County, California, is an untapped opportunity for the data center industry.
-Coupled with lowest in the state energy rates, inexpensive Colorado River water resources, affordable real estate, fiber connectivity and low natural disaster risk, Imperial County is assuredly the next best location for data center development.
+Coupled with competitive energy rates, inexpensive Colorado River water resources, affordable real estate, fiber connectivity and low natural disaster risk, Imperial County is assuredly the next best location for data center development.
 As Imperial County leads the state in renewable energy resources, data centers will also have the opportunity to procure and use green, reliable power.